Downloads:

 Management History

 Important sport fish species include Largemouth Bass, Blue and Channel Catfishes, White Bass, and crappies.
 Alligator Gar are also an important component to the overall fishery.
 Recent management efforts have focused on control of nuisance aquatic vegetation, documenting catch of trophy Largemouth Bass and promoting the ShareLunker Program, enhancing the Largemouth Bass population with stockings, and developing an Alligator Gar monitoring program.
 Staff annually monitored access areas where invasive vegetation could restrict use.
 The district has worked with the City of Corpus Christi to develop and implement a water hyacinth control program.
 District staff conducted herbicide treatments of water hyacinth from 2008 through 2015 (926 total acres).
-Since 2016, water hyacinth herbicide applications have been conducted through private contractors including treatments in 2016 (132 acres), 2017 (566 acres), 2018 (104 acres), 2019 (5 acres), and 2022 (310 acres).
+Since 2016, water hyacinth herbicide applications have been conducted through private contractors including treatments in 2016 (132 acres), 2017 (566 acres), 2018 (104 acres), 2019 (5 acres), 2022 (310 acres), and 2023 (125 acres).
 Prior to 2021, angler harvest of all sport fishes had been regulated according to statewide size and bag limits.
 In September 2021, the regulation for Blue and Channel Catfish changed from the statewide regulation to a 14-inch minimum length, 15-fish daily bag limit.

 Fish Community